 One of the most valuable things getting organized taught me was that I can have control over my time.

-I’m rediscovering time management lately, and here’s what’s been working for me.
+Thanks to my Dad’s great tips, I’m rediscovering time management lately, and here’s what’s been working for me.

 Keeping Track of Different Time Periods